Azure-Samples/sap-odata-api-guide-copilot/README.md

 **New Way with AI**: Just ask:

-- “Get me all POs that are open and have vendor ‘1023’”
+- “Get me all POs that are open and have vendor ‘1023’.”
-- “Show me the sales orders that were blocked in the last month”
+- “Show me the sales orders that were blocked in the last month.”

 Power Automate Flow:

-- Parses your sentence
+- Parses your sentence.
 - Builds the correct OData query URL using AI.
-- Executes it against your SAP backend
+- Executes it against your SAP backend.
 ---

 This repo is a toolkit— for building intelligent agents  that:
 - Understand business context and interact with SAP in real time informed with that context.
-- Dynamically generate OData queries from everyday work situations (e.g., emails, chats, meetings)
+- Dynamically generate OData queries from everyday work situations. (e.g., emails, chats, meetings)
 - Are deployed directly into your workflows—like Microsoft Teams, Outlook using Copilot Studio.

 Whether you're automating purchase requisitions from a Teams conversation or querying blocked sales orders from an email, the APIs and Power Automate flows in this solution along with Copilot Studio will empower you to create SAP agents that take action with intelligence and context—right where work happens.